-About twelve years ago, I took a year-long writing course called A Novel Approach.
-Over that year we were led through the process of writing a book.
+Over a decade ago I took a year-long writing course called A Novel Approach.
+Over that year, we were led through the process of writing a book.
 It was exhilarating, challenging, and sometimes downright gruelling when writing 3,000 words between classes, but I did it.

 The book I produced was just okay, and using feedback from my instructor and beta readers, I rewrote it and then offered it to my adoring public, aka kind friends who supported me.